nebulis33/linda-blog/_posts/2015-03-10-another-short-story.md

 date:   2015-03-10 12:00:00 -0700
 tags: short-stories writing learning how-to
 category: Archived
-summary: 'A brief piece on what you need to get started on writing short, fictional stories.
-It's easier than you think.'
+summary: A brief piece on what you need to get started on writing short, fictional stories.
+It's easier than you think.
-tagline: 'The beginning of a journey into writing short stories.'
+tagline: The beginning of a journey into writing short stories.
 ---

 Okay, I've written yet another short story.
 A "real" short story, not a short, short for a contest entry.
 But I'm not going to print the story here or say what it's about (Ooh!
 How mysterious, right?).
 I'm mentioning it because as I take baby steps and sometimes giant, scary leaps into this "side adventure" of writing short stories while still working on my second novel, I hope and plan to share with you what I discover on my journey.